danielglejzner/ngx-maintenance/libs/npm-api/README.md

 ```

 ## Documentation
-For detailed documentation and usage examples, please refer to the [API documentation](link-to-your-documentation) provided by @ngx-maintenance/npm-api.
+For detailed documentation and usage examples please use the docs and jsdocs.

----